12 Types of Ladybugs in Colorado

 Although they share similarities with ladybugs, Asian Lady Beetles have different behaviors.
 They are native to Asia and were brought over for aphid control.

-They have become a major invasive species and are considered one of Colorado‘s most problematic types of ladybugs worldwide.
+They have become a major invasive species and are considered one of Colorado‘s most problematic ladybugs worldwide.

 10. Thirteen-Spot Lady Beetle